futoin/specs/final/ftn17_if_database.md

     * Expression param(name)
         * *name* - parameter name
         * wrapped placeholder for prepared statement
+    * Helpers helpers()
+        * Get additional helpers which may not be implemented for all database types
     * QueryBuilder get(field[, value])
         * *fields* - field name, array of fields names or map of field-expresion pairs
         * *value* - arbitrary value, expression or QueryBuilder sub-query